mdshw5/fastqp/README.md

 - A useful set of default graphics rivaling comparable QC packages
 - Counts *all* IPUAC ambiguous nucleotide codes (NMWSKRY) if present in sequences
 - Downsamples input files to around 2,000,000 reads (user adjustable)
+- Allows a 5' and 3' (left and right) cycle limit for graphics generation

 Requirements
 ------------